Enchiridion of Epictetus: Contents

-Chapter 29, which was probably absent from the text used by Simplicius, is a one-page Discourse which compares the training needed to become a Stoic with the rigorous approach needed to become an Olympic victor.
+There are some puzzles concerning the inclusion of two chapters.
+Chapter 29, a one-page Discourse which compares the training needed to become a Stoic with the rigorous approach needed to become an Olympic victor, is practically word for word identical with Discourse iii.
+15. Since it was omitted in one of the early Christian editions (Par), and not commented on by Simplicius, it may not have been in the original edition.
+Chapter 33 consists of a list of moral instructions, which are "not obviously related to Epictetus' normal Stoic framework."

 Themes

-The Enchiridion begins with the statement that "Of things, some depend upon ourselves, others do not depend upon ourselves."
+The Enchiridion begins with the statement, "Of things, some depend upon ourselves, others do not depend upon ourselves."
 So it starts with announcing that the business and concern of the real self is with matters subject to its own control, uninfluenced by external chance or change.
-Epictetus makes a sharp distinction between our own internal world of mental benefits and harms, and the external world beyond our control.
+Epictetus makes a sharp distinction between our own internal world of mental benefits and harms and the external world beyond our control.
 Freedom is to wish for nothing which is not up to ourselves.
-When we are tried by misfortune we should never let our suffering overwhelm our sense of inward mastery and freedom.
+When we are tried by misfortune, we should never let our suffering overwhelm our sense of inward mastery and freedom.

 A constant vigilance is required, and one should never relax attention to one's reason, for it is judgements, not things, which disturb people.

 Reason is the decisive principle in everything.
-Thus we must exercise our power of assent over impressions, and wish for nothing nor avoid anything that is up to other people.
+Thus, we must exercise our power of assent over impressions and wish for nothing, nor avoid anything that is up to other people.

-To a large extent the Enchiridion suppresses many of the more amiable aspects of Epictetus which can be found in the Discourses, but this reflects the nature of the compilation.
-Unlike the Discourses which seeks to encourage the student through argument and logic, the Enchiridion largely consists of a set of rules to follow.
+To a large extent, the Enchiridion suppresses many of the more amiable aspects of Epictetus, which can be found in the Discourses, but this reflects the nature of the compilation.
+Some believe that, unlike the Discourses which seeks to encourage the student through argument and logic, the Enchiridion largely consists of a set of rules to follow.
+Others challenge this view, arguing that the chapters of the Enchiridion can be interpreted as containing arguments and articulating concepts that develop progressively throughout the work.
 The work is built on the conception that the wise person, by the aid of philosophy, may reap benefit from every experience in life.
-With proper training the student can flourish in adverse situations as well as favourable ones.
+With proper training the student can flourish in adverse situations as well as favorable ones.
 The human spirit has capacities as yet undeveloped, but which it is for our good to develop.
-Thus the book is a manual on how to make progress towards what is necessary and sufficient for happiness.
+Thus, the book is a manual on how to make progress towards what is necessary and sufficient for happiness.

-Epictetus makes a vivid use of imagery, and analogies include life depicted as: a ship's voyage (Ch.
+Epictetus makes vivid use of imagery, and analogies include life depicted as: a ship's voyage (Ch.
 7), an inn (Ch.
 11), a banquet (Chs.
 15, 36), and acting in a play (Ch.
 17, 37).
 He takes many examples from everyday life, including: a broken jug (Ch.
 3), a trip to the baths (Chs.
 4, 43), his own lameness (Ch.
 9), the loss of a child (Ch.
 11), and the price of lettuce (Ch.
 25).

-Subsequent history
+Reception

+For many centuries, the Enchiridion maintained its authority both with Pagans and Christians.